Hsn37/MazeQLearning/README.md

-# mazeAI
+# Q Learning Maze
-The AI solves the maze using Q Learning
+The AI solves the maze using basic Q Learning.

+Controls:
+'+' to speed up the agent
+'-' to slow down the agent
+'q' to print the Q table